Back to top

 Download JSON file for Intune

-Enter your Knox Suite license key.
-To find your license key, navigate to the Licenses section of your Knox Admin Portal.
+Specifies the product license key.
+Enter your Knox Suite license key, which can be found on the Licenses page of your Knox Admin Portal.

 Auto Delete Unused Profile After (Months)

-Determines the UEM app used to authenticate users.
+Determines the UEM/EMM app used to authenticate users.

 • VMware Workspace ONE Launcher